martinrist/reactive-with-rxjs-bacon/content.md

 # Error Handling

 - Previously, we've just seen simple subscriptions that just handle successes:
-    - In the case of errors, RxJS and Bacon differ in their default behaviours
+    - In the case of errors, RxJS and Bacon.js differ in their default behaviours

 -  In RxJS, we can provide multiple handlers when we `subscribe`.
 The error terminates
 ```javascript